nf-core/metatdenovo/docs/usage.md

 organism groups and mixed communities can be handled by trying different gene callers and comparing the results.

-While the rationale for writing the workflow was metatranscriptomes, there is nothing in the workflow that precludes use for single organisms rather than communities nor transcriptomes rather than genomes.
+While the rationale for writing the workflow was metatranscriptomes, there is nothing in the workflow that precludes use for single organisms rather than communities nor genomes rather than transcriptomes.
 Instead, the workflow should be usable for any project in which a de novo assembly followed by quantification and annotation is suitable.

 ## Running the workflow